 Pop your sparkling wine into the fridge at least a couple of hours before you plan on serving it - allow a little more time if you need to chill multiple bottles at once.

 When you're ready to serve, place your fizz in a container filled with water and ice, as this is better than just using ice alone.
 As a last resort, you can pop the bottle in the freezer, but make sure you take it out in 20 minutes or less.

 It's best to take your sparkling wine out around 10 minutes before pouring, as otherwise you'll stunt the taste and aroma.

-If you're hosting guests over the festive season, pour a little bit of sparkling wine in the bottle of each glass just before they arrive.
+If you're hosting guests over the festive season, pour a little bit of sparkling wine in the bottom of each glass just before they arrive.
 This will stop it frothing over when you come to serve it.

 When your glass is being refilled, hold it lower down and slightly tilted, as this will make it easier for your host to pour - and you'll likely end up with more fizz in your glass.

 Glass bottles can usually go in your household recycling bin.
 If your council doesn’t accept them, you can take them to a local bottle bank.
-Make sure to empty out all the liquid, give the bottle a quick rinse and put the lid back on to reduce the chance of it getting lost during the sorting process.

 The recycling process can vary depending on where you live, so make sure to check with your local area if bottles require rinsing first and whether metal screw caps should be replaced or recycled separately.